AtlantaSam/BasketballAnalytics/README.md

 #### Information About SAS and JMP

-Software and Training.pdf
+Software and Training.pdf (informatoin on SAS/JMP software regarding downloads and training)

 Data Dictionary for CBB Datasets.pdf

+SlidesBAS.pdf (slides used in presentation)

+SASDocs.pdf (Links to SAS Documentation)

 #### Datasets: